 Read this guide to find out how to comply with the conditions of your licence and other useful information.

-Street trading and temporary licence holders must tell the council in writing of changes to their name, address, telephone number or email within 7 days of the change.
+Street trading and temporary licence holders must notify the council of changes to their name, address, telephone number or email within 7 days of the change.

 Street trading licence holders and temporary licence holders, other than casual traders, are required to pay daily pitch fees.